-On every roulette wheel there are 36 red or black slots numbered 1-36.
-In European roulette there is one additional number, the zero (0), which is green.
-Similarly, in American roulette there are two green slots, the zero (0) and the double zero (00).
-The roulette odds of winning will always be calculated from the total number of slots on the wheel.
+On every roulette wheel, there are 36 red or black slots numbered 1-36.
+There is one additional number in European roulette, the zero (0), which is green.
+Similarly, there are two green slots in American roulette, the zero (0) and the double zero (00).
+Therefore, you will always calculate the roulette odds of winning from the total number of slots on the wheel.
 For a European table, this means that the probability for the ball to land on any single number is 1 in 37, about 2.70%.
-That means that the odds are 36 to 1, there are 36 outcomes that will lose you the bet, and 1 that will win.
+That means that the odds are 36 to 1, 36 outcomes will make you lose the bet, and one will win.

-When calculating the roulette payout you will never include the green zero(s), and the calculation is fairly straight-forward.
-There are 36 red or black slots on the wheel, and if you would bet on a single number that wins, you would get 36 times the money in return.
-Subtract your initial bet and you get your profit of 35 times the bet you made.
+When calculating the roulette payout, you will never include the green zero(s), and the calculation is relatively straightforward.
+There are 36 red or black slots on the wheel, and if you bet on a single number that wins, you would get 36 times the money in return.
+Subtract your initial bet, and you get your profit of 35 times the bet you made.
 Your roulette payout is therefore 35:1.